Eight ways to Simplify Your Life to Reduce Stress.

 I know it’s a tired refrain, but…doesn’t it seem that life has just gotten crazier and busier?
 And I’m not even talking about a worldwide pandemic or political infighting!
 Let’s just talk about in the confines of our own homes!

-I’m always looking for ways to slow my world down, simplify my life, and make it a little less busy and a lot less stressful.
+I’m always looking for ways to slow my world down, simplify my life, and make it less busy and stressful.
 I surely don’t have all the answers, and I don’t always do what I know I *should* do, but I do make a daily effort.
 It all comes down to creating healthy habits.

 We’ve all heard that it takes ’21 days to form a new habit’, but more recent research has determined that it more like 2 – 8 months for a habit to be set.
 Don’t let that deter you; it’s just good to know the facts.